-The playground will be located between the Noble Park Community Centre and Noble Park Aquatic Centre, and will offer an inclusive experience for all.
-It will provide a play environment for a diverse range of children, youth and adults of all ages, sizes and abilities.
+The playground, located between the Noble Park Community Centre and Noble Park Aquatic Centre, offers an inclusive experience for all, providing a play environment for a diverse range of children, youth and adults of all ages, sizes and abilities.

 All people should have the ability to play and choose how they engage and challenge themselves physically, mentally and socially, regardless of their age or abilities.
 The term disability goes beyond those with visual and physical disabilities such as those who use wheelchairs or other mobility aids to more broadly include those people living with autism, sensory challenges, cognitive and developmental issues and complications that arise from aging.

 Some children may have difficulty using or finding their way through a park or play area due to difficulties moving, seeing, reaching items, fitting into spaces, not being able to perform unaided physical tasks and not being able to use loose materials.
 Inclusion seeks to bring together the concepts of access, participation, equity and dignity to all users.

 - Double-run flying fox that features an accessible harness seat suited to all users